Understanding the neutrino mass constraints achievable by combining CMB lensing and spectroscopic galaxy surveys: Results and Discussion

 This is the first time that we present the free-streaming constraints in combination with a full CMB temperature and polarisation forecast.
 We see that the gains are significant over the Planck compressed-likelihood prior used previously, and that the final constraints remain effectively cosmology-independent (see panel (a)).

-The gains from CMB lensing here are small.
-In panel (b), we see that using the suppression in the convergence power spectrum alone and neglecting the amplitude maintains the cosmology-independence but improves constraints by less than 5\% in the best cases.
-Although we showed in Section \ref{subsec_cmb_alone} that the free-streaming signature in the CMB lensing power spectrum can provide meaningful constraints, the constraints from the galaxy power spectrum are much stronger, so the relative improvement when adding CMB lensing is small.
-The improved constraint on $A_s$ provided by CMB lensing is also not particularly helpful (see panel (c)), because the free-streaming measurement neglects all amplitude information (only the relative suppression is measured), so the only degeneracy between $A_s$ and $M_\nu$ is that inherent in the full CMB lensing measurement itself.
-This also explains why fixing $\tau$ in panel (e) has very little effect.
+In panel (b), we see that using the suppression in the CMB lensing power spectrum alone and neglecting the amplitude improves constraints by a little over 5\%.
+Although we showed in Section \ref{subsec_cmb_alone} that the free-streaming signature in the CMB lensing power spectrum can provide meaningful constraints, the constraints from the galaxy power spectrum are much stronger, so the relative improvement when adding the shape of the CMB lensing power spectrum is small.
+In panel (c), we add the scale-dependence of the galaxy-CMB lensing power spectrum, which provides only very minor improvements.

+Adding full CMB lensing in panel (d) does allow for greater improvements than in panel (b) - 30\% over panel (a) in the $\Lambda$CDM case and around 15\% for the more conservative models, but reintroduces the cosmology-dependence that this approach is intended to avoid.
+Adding full galaxy-CMB lensing measurements brings some further improvements in this case (panel (e)), particularly for the more complex models.
+Fixing $\tau$ for panels (a)-(c) would not alter the results because the free-streaming measurement neglects all amplitude information (only the relative suppression is measured), so the $A_s$-$M_\nu$ degeneracy does not arise.
+In panel (f), we can see by comparing with panel (e) that fixing $\tau$ does provide some improvement if full lensing is used.

-These constraints could be further improved, while remaining cosmology-independent, by improving constraints on $N_{ {\textrm{eff}}}$, due to the anti-correlation between these two parameters.
-Our calculations show that fixing $N_{ {\textrm{eff}}}$ can improve the constraints by 20-25\%.
+The free-streaming constraints could be further improved, while remaining cosmology-independent, by improving constraints on $N_{ {\textrm{eff}}}$, due to the anti-correlation between these two parameters.
+Our calculations show that fixing $N_{ {\textrm{eff}}}$ can improve the constraints by about 15\% in panel (a), 10\% in panel (b) and 5\% in panel(c).
 Further information on $N_{ {\textrm{eff}}}$ from big bang nucleosynthesis theory or from the BAO shift parameter \cite{baumann_searching_2018, baumann_phases_2017} could be added to help with this.
 For now, we leave this for future work.